 Certification requirements: An agency may require an eligible employee to provide, within a reasonable amount of time, written certification that the leave is for the employee or the employee’s minor child or dependent who is a victim of domestic violence, harassment, sexual assault, bias, stalking or human trafficking; and the leave is taken for one of the purposes identified in (1)(c)(C).
 Any of the following constitutes sufficient certification:

-Documentation from an attorney, law enforcement officer, health care professional, licensed mental health professional or counselor, member of the clergy or victim services provider that the individual was or is undergoing treatment or counseling, obtaining services or relocating as a result of domestic violence, harassment, sexual assault, bias, stalking or human trafficking.
+Documentation from an attorney, law enforcement officer, health care professional, licensed mental health professional or counselor, member of the clergy, employees of the Department of Justice division providing victim and survivor services, or victim services provider that the individual was or is undergoing treatment or counseling, obtaining services or relocating as a result of domestic violence, harassment, sexual assault, bias, stalking or human trafficking.

 A copy of a police report indicating that the individual was or is a victim of domestic violence, harassment, sexual assault, bias, stalking or human trafficking.